mgherghi/Warez/README.md

 - [social.privacytools.io](https://anonym.to/?https://social.privacytools.io/about/) Mastodon instance of [PrivacyTools](https://anonym.to/?https://www.privacytools.io/), a volunteer-run privacy centered collective.
 - [Stream.io](https://anonym.to/?https://Stream.io) - Tries to combine all social networks into one place (_currently beta_).
 - [Shodan.io](https://anonym.to/?https://www.shodan.io/) - Shodan is the world's first search engine for Internet-connected devices.
+- [Lemmy](https://anonym.to/?https://github.com/LemmyNet/lemmy) - Lemmy is similar to sites like Reddit, Lobste.rs, Raddle, or Hacker News.

 **[`^        back to top        ^`](#readme)**